-Well-Trained Mind Press has changed its licensing from per class (up to 30 students) to per student licensing.
+Well-Trained Mind Press changed its licensing from per class (up to 30 students) to per student licensing.
 The pandemic shutdowns resulted in changes to instructional delivery (online, hybrid, in-person, distance learning) which required an equitable and more flexible licensing model.

 Effective July 1, 2021,